KajariM/myGitProject/README.md

 # myGitProject
-This is for tutorial purpose
+This is for git tutorial purpose abcd